-Your solicitor will keep your will safe, probably at no cost.
-But he may insist on drawing it for you first and will expect your executors to come to him when you die, to instruct him for the probate work.
+Your solicitor will keep your Will safe, probably at no cost.
+But they may insist on drawing it for you first and will expect your executors to come to them when you die, to instruct them for the probate work.

 Other specialist probate firms usually offer low cost secure storage.